Mwi-haki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The first script sets bash
-The second script prints the result of POWER divided by DIVIDE, followed by a new line
+The second script displays the result of BREATH to the power LOVE